Theo Todman's Web Page - Notes Pages

 - This is partly needed to keep the 2 hours a week to be spent on Music Aural and Music Theory.
 I’ve taken out an annual subscription to "Earmaster - Ear Training & Sight-singing", so want to make use of it.
 Unfortunately, I don’t use it as often as I should.

-- There are a few more items to create for the Ensemble using MuseScore: in particular a Bach Sonatina and the first movement of Warlock’s Capriol Suite.
+- There are a few more items to create for the Ensemble using MuseScore: in particular Faure’s Pavane and the first movement of Warlock’s Capriol Suite.

-- I’ve been persuaded to add yet another sub-project – that of learning to play the Tenor Recorder – so as to join a subset of the Enigma Ensemble in a recorder quartet.
+- As noted above, I’ve been persuaded to add yet another sub-project – that of learning to play the Tenor Recorder – so as to join a subset of the Enigma Ensemble in a recorder quartet.
 Completely mad, of course, but how hard can it be?
-We’ll see!
-I’ve ordered the instrument.
+Well, harder than I’d thought.

 - I doubt this will leave me any time for the piano, though I’d like to spend some time on "Faber (Nancey) & Faber (Randall) - Faber Piano Adventures: Adult Piano Adventures All-in-One Lesson Book 1: Spiral Bound".

-- A plan for the coming quarter – sadly unfulfilled in previous quarters – is to record – or upgrade the recordings of – myself playing the graded pieces on my oboe: See here3.
+- A plan for some upcoming quarter – sadly unfulfilled in previous quarters – is to record – or upgrade the recordings of – myself playing the graded pieces on my oboe: See here3.

 - These are the items I intend to pursue:-